Mertydag/Mertydag/README.md

 # 💻 Who am I?

-'m a full Frontend-Developer with over 3 years of experience, who has mastered the art of creating.
+I'm a full Frontend-Developer with over 3 years of experience, who has mastered the art of creating.

 ## 🎮 Gaming Experience